bxavier/dacrud-auth/README.md

 ## Architecture

-This boilerplate follows a modular architecture:
+This microservice follows a modular architecture:

 1. **Controller**: HTTP requests and responses
 2. **Service**: Business logic